zjunlp/DeepKE/README_TAG.md

 DeepKE is an open source knowledge graph extraction and construction tool that supports **low-resource, long-text and multi-modal** knowledge extraction tools.
-Based on PyTorch, it can realize named **entity recognition, relationship extraction and attribute extraction functions**.
+Based on PyTorch, it can realize named **entity recognition, relation extraction and attribute extraction functions**.
 This version, DeepKE-cnSchema, is an out-of-the-box version that allows users to download the model for entity and relational knowledge extraction that supports cnSchema.

 ---